 Avoid Health Issues Related to Sleep Apnea

 The loss of airflow will cause you to wake up just long enough to restore muscle tone to the tissues in your throat, restoring airflow and proper breathing.
-For people with severe sleep apnea, this process can repeat at the rate of nearly once a minute, usually leaving no memory of ever waking up!
-If not treated, sleep apnea can lead to high blood pressure, diabetes, stroke, depression, fibromyalgia, weight gain, headaches, hormone imbalances, and more!
+For people with severe sleep apnea, this cycle can repeat nearly once a minute, usually leaving no memory of ever waking up!
+If not treated, sleep apnea can lead to high blood pressure, diabetes, stroke, depression, fibromyalgia, weight gain, headaches, hormone imbalances, and more.